LinKCoding/jekyll-now/_posts/2017-7-30-Concise-Coding.md

 ### Exploring the Rubyist Way
 >"I want to solve problems I meet in the daily life by using computers, so I need to write programs.
 By using Ruby, I want to concentrate the things I do, not the magical rules of the language ...
 So I have tried to make Ruby code concise and succinct." - Yukihiro Matsumoto (Matz)

 Ruby is a coding language that allows the programmer to get the point without getting bogged down (too much) by the syntax of the language.
-There are so many methods built within it that when transitioning to another language, could make it seem like a chore.
+There are so many methods built within it that when transitioning to another language, make it seem like some under the hood magic.

 Let's quickly compare one example of reversing a string in JavaScript and in Ruby.